 Luckily, when I split the video signal from the camera to the ProDVR and VTX, I didn’t notice any ill effects to the image brightness or quality at all.
 So you should be able to connect it this way in your mini quad.

-There is no perfect DVR at the moment and they both have their pro’s and con’s.
-I hope manufacturers can come up with a good onboard DVR for FPV and fix all these problems :)
+There is no perfect DVR at the moment and they all have their pro’s and con’s.
+I hope manufacturers can come up with a DVR for FPV that addresses all the problems we mentioned.

-For ground recording I like the ProDVR more because you can change settings, and it’s more flexible with the connection.
+For ground recording I would definitely recommend the ProDVR because it has high resolution and bit-rate, you can change settings, and it offers more flexible connection.

 Other things you might want to know: